microsoft/vscode-iot-workbench/docs/provision_azure_services.md

 ## Provision Azure Functions ##

-1. To provision Azure Functions in VS Code, the extension of **Azure Function** is required.
-Please install Azure Functions extension from [Azure Functions market place](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
+1. To provision Azure Functions in Visual Studio Code, the extension of **Azure Function** is required.
+Please install Azure Functions extension from the [market place](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

 1. Install the Prerequisites from [guide](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for your OS platform.